khanduri/www-khanduri/gatsby/src/pages/bday/vyom/2023/README.md

 TODO:
- - Place first prize Vyom's bed
+ - Map puzzle: Your prize is under the bed where you watch TV!
- - Place second prize under basement table
+ - Bubble gun + Truck toys: Your prize is under papa's work table!
- - Place third prize in drawing room
+ - Connect 4 and Pokemon Cards: Your next prize is somewhere in the drawing room!
- - Place robot in pooja room
+ - Robot: Place robot in pooja room